"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

 Add-ons

-As a small business owner, you use lots of tools and services to grow your business.
-Some of these services include email marketing, payment services, customer support, CRM, analytics, etc.
+You use many tools and services to grow your business as a small business owner.
+These services include email marketing, payment services, customer support, CRM, analytics, etc.

 For example, WPForms allows you to add leads to your Getresponse email list from your web forms.